IvannYad/SEB_Project/readme.md

      ```

   **3. Create and seed local database**
-   * Run project and make sure that database was created and filled with data( note that not all tables will be populated with data)
+   * Run project and make sure that database was created and filled with data